chmartinez/react-advance-patterns/notes.md

 # Hooks

-* Hooks are going to be released next week!
+* Hooks are going to be released next year!
 * hooks are not conditional: no if-else when using them